hsetlik/UltraSixtyFour/readme.md

 The three encoders just above the sequence LEDs are used to navigate and edit the current track's pattern.

 - The leftmost knob uses its integrated push button to toggle between two modes; in the first mode the encoder controls the pitch of the selected note while in the second it controls the selected step's gate length.
 - The center knob moves the cursor on the sequence LEDs to select the step to be edited.
-Its push button toggled the selected step on and off.
+Its push button toggles the selected step on and off.
 - The rightmost knob, like the leftmost, has two modes which are toggled by the encoder's push button.
 By default the encoder controls the tempo of the current sequence, but when toggled into quantize mode, it controls the scale to which the track is being quantized.
 NOTE: While in quantize mode, the leftmost encoder selects the tonal center of the quantizing scale.

 ### **Page buttons**